-The Peter Falconio disappearance in the Australian Outback
+The disappearance of Peter Falconio in the Australian Outback

 Peter Falconio, disappeared Stuart Highway near Barrow Creek (Northern Territory, Australia), July 14, 2001.
 Body never found.